 - An order to vacate a shared home;

-- Terms on maintaining a certain distance from the accuser and his or her home and workplace;
+- Terms regarding maintaining a certain distance from the accuser and their home and workplace;

 - Provisions for children and others living in the home;